 Cost component Allocation approach Operating costs Allocated directly to the GXP where the operating costs are incurred.
 Where we cannot attribute operating costs to a location, the costs are allocated to each network based on the assets, ICPs, and energy usage within the network.
-Common operating costs relating to the electricity business, eg, administration costs, are allocated between regions and customer groups using each group's contribution to system demand, consumption and ICP numbers, depending on the type of expense.
+Common operating costs relating to the electricity business, eg administration costs, are allocated between regions and customer groups using each group's contribution to system demand, consumption and ICP numbers, depending on the type of expense.
 These costs are shared by all users, but the methodology recognises the contribution larger customers make to these costs.
+Cost of capital and depreciation Allocated to each network based on the RAB values and depreciation of the assets within each network.
+The cost of capital and depreciation charges are allocated between customer groups, based on the aggregate of the maximum demands contributed by each group.
 Transmission costs Directly attributed to GXPs.
 Transmission costs are allocated between customer groups in each location using a weighted average of the regional coincident maximum demand (based on the 100 regional coincident peak demands) attributable to each load group and the number of ICPs within each load group.
 This is because Transpower's interconnection charges, which represent the major part of Powerco's transmission costs, are directly related to these regional coincident peak demands.
-Cost of capital Allocated to each network based on the RAB value of the assets within each network.
-The cost of capital allocated across each customer group is also based on the RAB value of the assets allocated to each group.